 There are two main reasons for this.
 One is that, as EU citizens, UK travellers to France and Ireland are entitled to a European Health Insurance Card (EHIC), which gives them access to state-provided health care within any EU state they visit.
 This is not the same as the medical cover included with travel insurance, as state health care in many EU countries still has to be paid for (albeit often at a low cost).
 Travel insurance, by contrast, pays your medical bills for you, whether high or low.
 But many people nonetheless see the EHIC as a good enough replacement for travel insurance medical cover, and therefore decline to take out the latter.

 Things could look quite different when Brexit does eventually go through.
 In the event of a no-deal Brexit, or without a specific agreement on health services being signed between the UK and EU, the assumption is that EHIC will stop being valid for UK citizens the day Brexit happens.
-In that event, should any British traveller need medical attention in the EU, they will immediately be expected to pay the full private care cost, not the discounted state care cost.
-Despite being so close to home, visiting the doctor or being admitted to hospital in France or Ireland could suddenly become extremely expensive.
+In that event, should any British traveler need medical attention in the EU, they will immediately be expected to pay the full private care cost, not the discounted state care cost.
+Despite being so close to home, visiting the doctor or being admitted to a hospital in France or Ireland could suddenly become extremely expensive.
 Many UK tourists are at risk of being caught out, unless education is stepped up about the need to take out travel insurance.

 Aside from the medical cover, British tourists all over the EU will also lose their protection for travel disruption and cancellations.
 Say a delay on the trains means you miss your ferry back, or the ferries themselves are cancelled and you miss a day’s work because you can’t get home in time.
 Under EU law, you are currently automatically entitled to compensation.
 Post-Brexit, this will no longer apply to British travellers.
 The only way to cover yourself will be to take out travel insurance.